ENERO: Efficient Real-Time WAN Routing Optimization with Deep Reinforcement Learning: Abstract

 \section{Abstract}

 Wide Area Networks (WAN) are a key infrastructure in today's society.
-During the last years, WANs have seen a considerable increase in network's traffic as well as in the number of network applications.
-To enable the deployment of emergent network applications (e.g., Vehicular networks, Internet of Things), existing Traffic Engineering (TE) solutions must be able to achieve high performance real-time network operation.
-In addition, TE solutions must be able to adapt to dynamic scenarios (e.g., changes in the traffic matrix or topology link failures).
-However, current TE technologies rely on hand-crafted heuristics or computationally expensive solvers, which are not suitable for highly dynamic TE scenarios.
+During the last years, WANs have seen a considerable increase in network's traffic and network applications, imposing new requirements on existing network technologies (e.g., low latency and high throughput).
+Consequently, Internet Service Providers (ISP) are under pressure to ensure the customer's Quality of Service and fulfill Service Level Agreements.
+Network operators leverage Traffic Engineering (TE) techniques to efficiently manage the network's resources.
+However, WAN's traffic can drastically change during time and the connectivity can be affected due to external factors (e.g., link failures).
+Therefore, TE solutions must be able to adapt to dynamic scenarios in real-time.

-In this paper we propose Enero, an efficient real-time TE engine.
-Enero is based on a two-stage optimization process.
-In the first one, it leverages Deep Reinforcement Learning (DRL) to optimize the routing configuration by generating a long-term TE strategy.
-We integrated a Graph Neural Network (GNN) into the DRL agent to enable efficient TE on dynamic networks.
+In this paper we propose Enero, an efficient real-time TE solution based on a two-stage optimization process.
+In the first one, Enero leverages Deep Reinforcement Learning (DRL) to optimize the routing configuration by generating a long-term TE strategy.
+To enable efficient operation over dynamic network scenarios (e.g., when link failures occur), we integrated a Graph Neural Network into the DRL agent.
 In the second stage, Enero uses a Local Search algorithm to improve DRL's solution without adding computational overhead to the optimization process.
-Enero offers a lower bound in performance, enabling the network operator to know the worst-case performance of the DRL agent.
-We believe that the lower bound in performance will lighten the path of deploying DRL-based solutions in real-world network scenarios.
-The experimental results indicate that Enero is able to operate in real-world dynamic network topologies in 4.5 seconds on average for topologies up to 100 edges.
+The experimental results indicate that Enero is able to operate in real-world dynamic network topologies in 4.5 seconds on average for topologies up to 100 links.